umtdemr/foxwall/README.md

 ### Testing

-I used pytest for unit testing and e2e testing.
+I Used pytest for unit and e2e testing.

 ### Trying the tests
 Execute `pytest` for testing the app.